-Under the previous action plan, delays within parliament postponed passage of the Mineral Resources Transparency Law.
+Independent Reporting Mechanism Under the previous action plan, delays within parliament postponed passage of the Mineral Resources Transparency Law.
 Moving forward, passage will require identifying parliamentary champions, as beneficial ownership transparency was not high on the agenda of political groups or members of parliament in 2021.
 As mandated extractive sector information begins to be released, verification of the information may prove challenging.
 The following recommendations can facilitate effective implementation of this commitment:

-- Engage the Ministry of Finance in supporting measures for extractive sector transparency under this commitment. - If the Mineral Resources Transparency Law does not pass, add clauses on extractive sector transparency to the pending bills to amend the Mineral Resources Law and the Heavy Mining Law. - Develop a verification mechanism for published extractive sector information.
-Adopt data standards that ensure extractive sector information released is reliable and accurate, with collaboration between government and civil society on development of these standards. - Develop a mechanism for law enforcement agencies to leverage the database to identify, investigate, and prosecute financial crimes.
+- Engage the Ministry of Finance in supporting measures for extractive sector transparency under this commitment. - If the Mineral Resources Transparency Law does not pass, add clauses on extractive sector transparency to amend the Mineral Law, the Heavy Industry Law, the Nuclear Energy Law, and the Common Mineral Law. - Develop a verification mechanism for published extractive sector information.
+Adopt data standards that ensure extractive sector information released is reliable and accurate, with collaboration between government and civil society on development of these standards.
+Amend the National Audit Law to task the National Audit Office with due diligence on data disclosed. - Develop a mechanism for law enforcement agencies to leverage the database to identify, investigate, and prosecute financial crimes.